-A new and exclusive interview with Carolyn Seymour, discussing her work on the series two of Big Finish’s Survivors audio dramas has been published on the Survivors: A World Away Big Finish mini-site.
-In the interview, Seymour says that Abby is:
+A new interview with John Banks (Daniel Connor) discussing his work on the second series of Big Finish Survivors audio dramas has now been added to the Survivors: A World Away Big Finish mini-site.
+In the interview Banks expresses his delight at the reception of the first series:

 still the same.
 She’s the one who has the tacit leadership quality, this innate leadership quality, that everybody responds to.
 She still “calling the shots”.
 She seems to be a little more willing to give it up this time.
 She seems to be listening to other people more, and isn’t given such complete control as she was before.